scullyio/scully/docs/getting-started.md

 #### IMPORTANT: *Scully requires the router to be present in your application, don't forget to add it.*

 ## ng g @scullyio/init:blog
+This command will generate a blog module. [more info here](https://github.com/scullyio/scully/blob/master/docs/blog.md)

 ## Build